mediadistillery/ExampleTemplateService/README.md

 The foundation library may contain shared python code and functions that can be reused in several Python projects or services.

 ### example-template-core:
-The core library may contain python code that is core to a specific project which mainly deals with the actual business logic, such as model initialization, inference and data pre- or post-processing.
+The core library may contain python code that is core to a specific project which mainly deals with the business logic, such as model initialization, inference and data pre- or post-processing.

 ### example-template-service:
 The purpose of the service package is to make the functionalities of the core accessible through a REST API.